 WELCOME FEEDBACK nieuw

-Towards a constructive feedback culture
+Towards a constructive feedforward culture

 PRACTICE LAB with training actor (5p)